Time-dependent dynamics in the confined lattice Lorentz gas: Velocity relaxation

 The velocity in Laplace domain can be written as $\widehat{v}(s) = v_{0}/s + n \Delta \widehat{v}(s)$, where the response term is $\Delta \widehat{v}(s) = [v_{0} + v_{0} \mathcal{V}_{L}(F;s)]/s$.
 The velocity in the time domain can be obtained by inverting the Laplace transform, therefore we can write $v(t) = v_{0} + n \Delta v(t)$, where $\Delta v(t)$ is the inverse Laplace transform of $\Delta \widehat{v}(s)$.
 The inversion is performed numerically by means of a suitable Filon formula \cite{Tuck}.
 An effective way to analyze the approach of the velocity $v(t)$ to its terminal value is to consider the normalized velocity response defined as $\delta v(t) = v(t)-v(t\rightarrow \infty)$ rescaled to its initial value $\delta v(0) = v(0)-v(t\rightarrow \infty)$.
 In Fig.~\ref{fig2}, we successfully tested the normalized velocity response $\delta v(t)/\delta v(0)$ for several values of the confinement size $L$ obtained from both theory and simulations for the intermediate value $F=1.0$.
 We observe that the increase of the confinement size yields a faster relaxation of the velocity to its final value.
 As a result, a strong confinement -- i.e., a small $L$ -- is accompanied by a slow relaxation, while for the unbounded model ($L=\infty$) the relaxation is the fastest possible, as illustrated in Fig.~\ref{fig2}.

 It is meaningful to ask what is the role played by the strength of the driving for a certain confinement $L$.
 This is addressed in the plot of Fig.~\ref{fig_relaxation} in which the normalized velocity response is plotted in double-logarithmic scale for several values of the force at $L=2$ and, for comparison, also $L=\infty$.
-Quite interestingly, as $F \rightarrow 0$ the velocity approaches the asymptotic value with a power-law of the form $t^{-d_{E}/2}$ with the effective dimension $d_{E}=1$, this is shown in Fig.~\ref{fig_relaxation} with a dashed black line for $L=2$, however this feature persists for any finite $L$.
-For comparison we also illustrate the relaxation for the unbounded model, in this case the power-law is characterized by $d_{E}=2$, as shown with the solid black line in Fig.~\ref{fig_relaxation}.
+Quite interestingly, as $F \rightarrow 0$ the velocity approaches the asymptotic value with a power-law of the form $t^{-1/2}$, this is shown in Fig.~\ref{fig_relaxation} with a dashed black line for $L=2$, however this feature persists for any finite $L$.
+For comparison we also illustrate the relaxation for the unbounded model, in this case the power-law is characterized by the power law $t^{-1}$, as shown with the solid black line in Fig.~\ref{fig_relaxation}.

-These different exponents can be obtained as follows: within linear response -- legitimate for the regime $F \rightarrow 0$ -- the tail $t^{-d_{E}/2}$ is inherited from the long-time decay of the VACF; in particular, the velocity approach is given by $\delta v(t) = -F \int_{t}^{\infty}Z(t^{\prime}) \textrm{d}t^{\prime}$.
+These different exponents can be obtained as follows: within linear response -- legitimate for the regime $F \rightarrow 0$ -- the tail $t^{-(d+2)/2}$ is inherited from the long-time decay of the VACF; in particular, the velocity approach is given by $\delta v(t) = -F \int_{t}^{\infty}Z(t^{\prime}) \textrm{d}t^{\prime}$.
 From Fig.~\ref{fig_relaxation} one can infer that even for a very small driving the relaxation is no longer a power-law.
 In fact, the power-law tail is termed ``fragile'' in the sense that an infinitesimally small driving entails a decoration of the power-law with an exponential decay in the external force, as shown in Fig.~\ref{fig_relaxation} and in the inset of Fig.~\ref{fig2}.
 Hence, the drift $v(t)$ approaches the stationary state $v(t \rightarrow \infty)$ exponentially fast even for an arbitrarily small but finite driving force $F$, a result in strong contradistinction to the FDT predicting a slow algebraic approach.